jesserosejohnson/johnson-podcast-moves/moves.md

 ##### Commercial breaks

 - The Daily broke for its one commercial each episode with "we'll be right back."
 It was always slightly more than halfway through the podcast.
 - Can He Do That? did not have any commercial breaks.
+However, at the beginning of each episode, a sponsor is briefly mentioned.

 ##### Conclusion

 - Each episode of The Daily closed with two to three minutes of other current events that were not covered in the episode.
 No guests were involved in this part of the podcast.
 - At the very end of The Daily, Barbaro listed everyone involved in the production of the podcast.
--
+- Can He Do That? ends with Michaels asking her interviewee a few "rapid fire" questions as the episode winds down.
+These are much briefer than their discussions earlier in the episode.
+She then thanks her guest, gives Twitter handles and websites, and a mention of what she intends to discuss next week.
+- As expected, each episode of Can He Do That? ends with a list of the production team.

 ### Style